ThomasMBury/charlie-bury-website/content/en/poems/_index.md

 ---
 title: "Poems"
 date: 2024-03-02T12:00:00-05:00
-description: "A curated selection of poetry.
+description: "A curated selection of poetry."
 ---

 My poetic works explore the fragile boundaries between the sensory depth of the physical world and the transcendent pull of the divine.
 Below is a featured selection of recent works.
 For the complete, unabridged collection, please download the digital chapbook archive at the bottom of this page.